gisaia/aias/README.md

 - Asynchronously register one archive (`/processes/ingest`) or a directory containing archives (`/processes/directory_ingest`) : ARLAS Processing (APROC)
 - List files and archives from a directory: File and Archive Management (FAM)

+Note: some STAC synchronisation scrips are provided.
+See [STAC Synchronisation](#stac-synchronisation)

 Functions for download:
 - Asynchronously download one or several archives (`/processes/download`) : ARLAS Processing (APROC)